DPDK/dpdk/doc/guides/nics/virtio.rst

         insmod rte_kni.ko

-    Other basic DPDK preparations like hugepage enabling, uio port binding are not listed here.
+    Other basic DPDK preparations like hugepage enabling, UIO port binding are not listed here.
     Please refer to the *DPDK Getting Started Guide* for detailed instructions.

 #.
 Launch the kni user application: